 Nechung Monastery is located on the slope below the Drepung Monastery.
 As you enter the check post at the main gate Nechung Monastery is located on the left-hand side on your way up.
 Only the red building is visible from the main road.

-Nechung Monastery of a seat of State Oracle of old local Tibetan Government before the peaceful liberation.
-It’s great functionality during those time.
-The oracle was consulted for the important decision and seek protection of the state.
-Nechung is not only the deity of state but it is also the medium of the communication between the human realm and the realm of higher beings.
+Nechung Monastery of a seat of one of the many oracles in Tibet.
+The oracle was consulted for the important decision and seek protection for everyone.
+Nechung is not only the deity but it is also the medium of the communication between the human realm and the realm of higher beings.
 The Monk is trained in the secret rituals that accompanied the trance of the Oracle.
 The monk in whom the spirit will possess is not the oracle as describe in many books and website.
 It is the host and it is called Kuten in Tibetan, which means dependent body.
 The monk how’s body will be possessed by the oracle is chosen at a very young age and the healthiest and the cleanest novice will be chosen to be the next host when he grows up.
 Medium monk is not the reincarnated but chosen.
 There are some rituals to make that monk a medium of Oracle.

 Origin of Nechung Monastery

 The origin of Nechung is related to Guru Padmasambhava.
-When Guru Padmasambhava founded The Samye monastery with his Vajrakilaya Dance, he tamed the god of local Bon religion called Pehar Gyalpo and bound it in the oath to become the Protector of Buddhism and Tibetan.
-The spirit is later known as Dorje Drakden.
-It’s later become the protector of many ruling reigns of Tibet, including Dalai Lamas.
+When Guru Padmasambhava founded The Samye monastery with his Vajrakilaya Dance, he tamed the god of local Bon religion called Pehar Gyalpo and bound it in the oath to become the Protector of Buddhism.
+The spirit is later known as Dorje Drakden..

 Initially, the seat of the Oracle was in Samye monastery, it was later moved to Tsal-Gungthang at the eastern Lhasa and Later moved to the current location by fifth Dalai Lama.
 Ever since the seat of the oracle was not moved anywhere.